Arunb-lab1/DS-AlgoJs/README.md

 # DS-AlgoJs
-java script data structure and algorithm
+java-script Based data structure and algorithm
+You can contribute for hacktoberfist 2022 PR request